majorsalad/wikiAPI/README.md

 # WikiAPI [Using NodeJS and MongoDB]
 WikiAPI is my first RESTful API for encyclopedia articles.
+A challenge to us students from my instructor Angela Yu.

 # How it works
 - Must have the required node packages installed